Ratings and Reviews of Online Casinos

 Now that we have created our first project, let’s make sure it uses the correct JDK.

 We recommend that you use Java SE 11 or Java SE 8 for Android development in IntelliJ IDEA.
-If you don’t have the correct JDK installed, in the Project Structure dialog, click the Add New SDK button Add New SDK on the toolbar and select Download JDK:
+If you don’t have the correct JDK installed, in the Project Structure dialog, click the Add New SDK button on the toolbar and select Download JDK:

 Explore the project structure